kcanivet/LearningGitHub/SalesforceDashboard.md

 Without a report you can't go straight to a dashboard.
 What you summarize and choose as a chart for a report does impact what is available for your dashboard.

 ### The Salesforce Report
+To start a report you can go to your reports list and you will *likely* find a *New Report* button in the upper right of the menu card.
+I say likely because you might not have permission based on your set up or the menu has been customized.
+To start a report there are many default templates to choose from based on the type of report you would like to build.
+From there you can customize the report, adding or removing columns, or changing the order.
+These tasks are accomplished by going into `Edit` from the button in the upper right.

   1. images from reports